 Don’t despair, because as Bee Wilson, a food writer and mother of three in Cambridge, England, told listeners on a National Public Radio program: "As parents, we have a far greater power than we think we have to form children's tastes."

 But what if you have a picky eater who refuses to eat anything but chicken nuggets?

-In fact, children may need to be presented with a food 15 or 20 times before they learn to eat it, says Dr. Mary L. Gavin, a senior medical editor at KidsHealth.
+In fact, children may need to be presented with a food 15 or 20 times before they learn to eat it, says Dr. Mary L. Gavin, a pediatrician and senior medical editor at KidsHealth.

 “Look for recipes with ingredients your kids like and invite them to join you in the grocery shopping, cooking and serving of foods,” Gavin says.
 “Sometimes preparing foods differently, presenting foods in interesting ways, or using cookie cutters to cut food into fun shapes can make foods more appealing to picky eaters.”

 Michaels also underscores the importance of involving your child in meal preparation.

 3. HOW TO ENTICE THEM?